wso2/docs-ei/en/micro-integrator/docs/setup/installation/install_in_vm.md

-# Installing in a VM
+# Installing WSO2 Micro Integrator on a VM

 Follow the steps given below to install and run WSO2 Micro Integrator on a VM.